MCG-NJU/EMA-VFI/README.md

 python demo_Nx.py --n 8  # for 8x interpolation
 ```

-You will get the follow examples by default:
+By running above commands, you should get the follow examples by default:

 <p float="left">
   <img src=figs/out_2x.gif width=340 />